-In addition to their levelled or decodable books, children choose from a range of books in their year group libraries to share at home. reading sessions.
-Phonics screening takes place in Y1. children who do not read at home read 3x a week with an adult.
-Y 2 Children in year 2 practise and apply their decoding, comprehension and fluency skills .
+reading.
+Phonic readers: Big Cat and Ransom reading books are used.
+In addition to their decodable books, children choose from a range of books in their year group libraries to share at home. assessments are kept in reading logs from guided reading sessions.
+Phonics screening takes place in Y1. lesson daily.
+First 20% and those children who do not read at home will read regularly with an additional in school.
+2 Children in year 2 practise and apply their decoding, comprehension and fluency skills .
 At this stage many children will be reading longer and less familiar texts independently and with increasing fluency.
 The shift from learning to read to reading to learn takes place and children read for information and for pleasure.
-Our aim is for children to be fluent readers by the end of Y2.
-Daily phonics session (in the autumn term) ULS (phase 5a spelling recap onwards).
-In the Spring term: • 3x phonics sessions • 2x fluency sessions Daily whole class CUSP reading lesson (4x weekly) following the CEEAAC model.
-Guided reading is used as a transition between fully phonetically decodable books and levelled books.
+Our aim is for children to be fluent readers by Daily phonics session (in the autumn term) ULS (phase 5a spelling recap onwards).
+In the Spring term: Daily whole class CUSP reading lesson (4x weekly) following the CEEAAC model.
+Guided reading is used as a transition between fully phonetically decodable books and early free reading books.
 CUSP reading lessons include a specific focus on the teaching of fluency and opportunities to practise.
 Phonic readers continue to be used up to ULS phase 5.
 Guided reading continues until this point.
 Once secure in phonics, children begin a supported transition towards 'free reading'.
-Children will start on Turquoise books and by the end of Year 2, children should be securely reading Silver books.
-Once they move to levelled books, 1:1 reading is used to ensure pupils continue to make progress.
-Children read 1:1 at least once per fortnight.
-In addition to their When children begin reading levelled books, adults use PiXL prosody checks and running records to assess pupils' fluency and ensure children are reading a text accurately matched to their current reading ability.
+Children will start access books in the early free reading section.
+CT will ensure books are appropriately matched.
+Once they move to early free reading books, 1:1 reading is used to ensure pupils continue to When children begin reading early free reading books, adults use PiXL prosody checks to guide their assessment of pupils' fluency and ensure children are reading a text accurately matched to their current reading ability.
 Children who are not secure in the phase 5 phonics are assessed twice a term using the ULS phonics assessment and remain reading phonics decodable books.
-Y2 reading SAT.
-Phonics screening check for those children who did Decodable books continue to be used for any children who are not secure in phase 5.
+Decodable books continue to be used for any children who are not secure in phase 5.
 Where appropriate, these children may receive additional small group phonics lessons (5x weekly for those who are not ARE) They also receive daily 1 minute ULS interventions based on the specific knowledge or skills identified from their ULS assessments.
-Children continue to learn to read common exception words.
-First 20% and those children who do Time daily for teachers to read aloud to children and share high-quality books from the CUSP literature spine and year group libraries Adults use reading for pleasure time daily.
+Children continue to learn to read Time daily for teachers to read aloud to children and share high-quality books from the CUSP literature spine and year group libraries Adults use reading for pleasure time daily.
 Teachers model what excellent reading looks and sounds like through the fluency part of the daily CUSP reading lesson.
 This gives children the opportunity to hear and unpick what a good, fluent reader does when they read.
 Modelled reading opportunities are also maximised across the curriculum (e.g. model texts in CUSP writing).